…. they were unschooled, ordinary men …. they had been with Jesus …. the crippled man healed standing with them – Acts 4:13,14

 1 Timothy 4:16 (NASB)

-Paul echoed this to Timothy to be diligent in studying God’s word to accurately handling the word of truth … to persevere in his life and teaching … correctly analyzing and accurately dividing [rightly handling and skillfully teaching] the Word of Truth.
+Paul echoed this to Timothy to be diligent, do your utmost in studying God’s word to accurately handling the word of truth … to persevere in his life and teaching … correctly analyzing and accurately dividing [rightly handling and skillfully teaching] the Word of Truth.
 A workman proud of one’s work, approved to God .

 My son, if you accept my words

 and applying your heart to understanding—

 3 indeed, if you call out for insight